 - Kaplan University

-- Northwest Missouri State University and Northwest Missouri State University Program Specific Agricultural, Business Management, and Marketing
+- Northwest Missouri State University and Northwest Missouri State University Program Specific Agricultural, Business Management, Graphic Design, and Marketing

 - Palmer College of Chiropractic (Davenport Campus)